Eczema Vaccinatum (smallpox vaccine)

 - Vaccinia virus (smallpox vaccine)

-- Eczema vaccinatum (EV) pathophysiology: autoinoculation from hosts vaccination site or from close contact w/ implantation in eczema site or healed lesion.
+- Eczema vaccinatum (EV) pathophysiology: autoinoculation from host vaccination site or from close contact w/ implantation in eczema site or healed lesion.

-- Work in murine model suggests that NK cells are present in lower numbers; inhibition of IL-17 allowed the development of severe skin lesions .
+- Work in the murine model suggests that NK cells are present in lower numbers; inhibition of IL-17 allowed the development of severe skin lesions.

-- Source in half of cases in 1960s was a household contact.
+- The source in half of the cases in the 1960s was a household contact.

 - Most common sites: face, flexor surfaces.

 - Lesions look like vaccination site but confluent + systemic illness +/- bacterial superinfection.